Sairoxs123/blood-sync-new/README.md

 - Ensure HTTPS in production
 - Check if location services are enabled on device

-### Requests not showing:
-- Verify camp is active (status: "active")
-- Check that request has correct `camp_id`
-- Ensure Firestore listeners are set up correctly

 ## 📱 Browser Support

 - Chrome 50+ ✅